 1. Business premises

-Many sole traders run their businesses from their home, in which case you can only claim tax back on the part of these expenses that you use for your business, including heating, electricity, council tax and mortgage interest.
+Many sole traders run their businesses from their home, in which case you can only claim tax back on the proportion of those expenses that relate to the space you use for your business, including heating, electricity, council tax and mortgage interest.

 You’ll need to find a realistic way of dividing the costs.
 You may be able to divide your bills according to the number of rooms you use for your business, or the amount of time you spend working from home.